Jackson-ZL/SideNavigationMenu/README.md

 ## Libraries
 * 100% Swift
 * SwiftUI  - SwiftUI is a modern way to declare user interfaces for any Apple platform.
 Create beautiful, dynamic apps faster than ever before.
-* Compose - The Combine framework provides a declarative Swift API for processing values over time
+* Combine - The Combine framework provides a declarative Swift API for processing values over time

 ## Preview
 <p align="center">